History of Angola

-Angola is a country in southwestern Africa.
-The country's name derives from the Kimbundu word for king.
 Angola was first settled by San hunter-gatherer societies before the northern domains came under the rule of Bantu states such as Kongo and Ndongo.
 In the 15th century, Portuguese colonists began trading, and a settlement was established at Luanda during the 16th century.
 Portugal annexed territories in the region which were ruled as a colony from 1655, and Angola was incorporated as an overseas province of Portugal in 1951.
 After the Angolan War of Independence, which ended in 1974 with an army mutiny and leftist coup in Lisbon, Angola achieved independence in 1975 through the Alvor Agreement.
 After independence, Angola entered a long period of civil war that lasted until 2002.

-From prehistory to the sovereign country
+Prehistory

-The area of current day Angola was inhabited during the paleolithic and neolithic eras, as attested by remains found in Luanda, Congo, and the Namibe desert.
+The area of present-day Angola was inhabited during the Paleolithic and Neolithic eras, as attested by remains found in Luanda, Congo, and the Namibe desert.
 At the beginning of recorded history other cultures and people also arrived.

 The first ones to settle were the San people.
 This changed at the beginning of the sixth century AD, when the Bantu, already in possession of metal-working technology, ceramics and agriculture began migrating from the north.
 When they reached what is now Angola they encountered the San and other groups.
-The establishment of the Bantu took many centuries and gave rise to various groupings that took on different ethnic characteristics.
+The establishment of the Bantu took many centuries and gave rise to a variety of groupings that took on different ethnic characteristics.

+Kingdom of Kongo

 The first large political entity in the area, known to history as the Kingdom of Kongo, appeared in the thirteenth century and stretched from Gabon in the north to the river Kwanza in the south, and from the Atlantic in the west to the river Cuango in the east.

 The wealth of the Kongo came mainly from agriculture.
 Power was in the hands of the Mani, aristocrats who occupied key positions in the kingdom and who answered only to the all-powerful King of the Kongo.
 Mbanza was the name given to a territorial unit administered and ruled by a Mani; Mbanza Congo, the capital, had a population of over fifty thousand in the sixteenth century.

 The Kingdom of Kongo was divided into six provinces and included some dependent kingdoms, such as Ndongo to the south.
 Trade was the main activity, based on highly productive agriculture and increasing exploitation of mineral wealth.
 In 1482, Portuguese caravels commanded by Diogo Cão arrived in the Congo and he explored the extreme north-western coast of what today is Angola in 1484.
 Other expeditions followed, and close relations were soon established between the two states.
 The Portuguese brought firearms and many other technological advances, as well as a new religion (Christianity); in return, the King of the Congo offered plenty of slaves, ivory, and minerals.